milvus-io/milvus/docs/developer_guides/proxy-reduce.md

 Therefore, we will only discuss how Proxy merges the results for one query result.
 For nq query results, we can loop through nq or process them in parallel.

-So the problem degenerates to how to get the maximum number of 10 (TOPK) results from these four sorted arrays.
+So the problem degenerates to how to get the maximum number of 10 (topk) results from these four sorted arrays.
 As shown in the figure below:
 ![final_result](./figs/reduce_results.png)

 ## K-Way Merge Algorithm